-Daas earned a bachelor’s degree in architecture from Jawaharlal Nehru Technological University, Hyderabad, India, in 1990 with A.P.
-Riding Club Gold Medal; a master’s degree in urban design from Kansas State University in 1994 with John F. Helm Award for professional promise; and an executive doctorate in higher education management from the University of Pennsylvania with distinction for dissertation in 2013.
-He has also received executive certificates in management from the University of Texas at Austin and Harvard University.
+Daas earned a doctorate in higher education management from the University of Pennsylvania with distinction for dissertation in 2013; a master’s degree in urban design from Kansas State University in 1994 with John F. Helm Award for professional promise; and a bachelor’s degree in architecture from Jawaharlal Nehru Technological University, Hyderabad, India, in 1990 with A.P.
+Riding Club Gold Medal.
+He has also received executive certificates in business and nonprofit management from the University of Texas at Austin and Harvard University.

-In 2011 he became the youngest educator and the second person of Asian origin to be chosen as an Association of Collegiate Schools of Architecture Distinguished Professor, the highest national recognition for an architectural educator.
+In 2011 Daas became the youngest educator and the first person of Indian origin to be elevated as an Association of Collegiate Schools of Architecture Distinguished Professor, the highest national recognition for an architectural educator.
 Fewer than two percent of architectural educators have been so honored since the inception of the ACSA national career awards program in 1984.
-Daas is a perpetual member of the ACSA College of Distinguished Professors.
+Daas served as the 2021-2022 Chancellor of the ACSA College of Distinguished Professors.

 Daas has also been recognized for his longstanding contributions to design computing including receiving the 2013 ACADIA Society Award of Excellence.
 The Association for Computer-Aided Design in Architecture (ACADIA) has also elected him twice as its president.
 Additionally, Dr. Daas also been elected three times to serve on the editorial board of the International Journal of Architectural Computing (Sage Publications).
 Currently he serves on the editorial board of Construction Robotics, a Springer journal.